Suzanne is the bestselling author of four novels: Hush Little Baby, No Ordinary Life, In An Instant, and Hadley & Grace.

 I had no idea I wanted to be a writer.
 After a night out with a girlfriend, I sat at my computer to jot down an idea that had occurred to me that evening and which I thought might make a good story.
 The words poured out of me faster than I could type.
 The writing was terrible, but the plot and characters carried me away on an incredible, unexpected journey.
 Seven months later I had my first novel, and I was hooked.
 The writing was terrible, and it took a long time to develop my craft so the wriitng didn't get in the way with the story.
 But that first novel got me my agent, but it was my fifth novel, Hush Little Baby, that got published.

 HOW MUCH OF YOUR WRITING IS BASED ON YOUR OWN EXPERIENCE?

 A lot of it.
 Be careful what you say around me.
-My friends and family are starting to realize that—if it’s interesting, there’s a good chance it will end up in my next book.
+My friends and family are starting to realize, if they mention something interesting, there’s a good chance it will end up in one of my stories.

 WHAT ARE SOME OF YOUR HOBBIES?

 I am a geek and a dabbler.
 Everything interests me a little bit, so I am constantly trying things and getting half good at them before I get distracted and start dabbing in something else.
 I dabble in painting, gardening, surfing, kickboxing, yoga, golf, and making all sorts of things from light fixtures to bracelets and fly swatters.
 I am also one of those annoying people that actually stops to read the information signs on monuments and landmarks.
 I can’t help it.
 Minutia fascinates me.

 WHAT IS YOUR WORKING ENVIRONMENT LIKE?

 SINCE BECOMING AN AUTHOR, WHAT LESSONS HAVE YOU LEARNED?

-Patience and perserverance, everything happens slower than you think and you can’t give up because you never know when the stars are going to align.
+Patience and perseverance, everything happens slower than you think and you can’t give up because you never know when the stars are going to align.